cherylws/johndmulhausen.github.io/distribute/latest/concepts/publish-content-guidelines.md

 ## Content Ratings

 All Rift apps must be rated by the International Age Rating Coalition (IARC).
 All Mobile apps must be rated by both the IARC and the Game Rating and Administrator Committee (GRAC).
-You can obtain ratings directly through the Developer Dashboard, in the **Submission Info > Content Ratings** section.
+You can obtain ratings directly through the Developer Dashboard, in the **Submission Info &gt; Content Ratings** section.

 ## IARC